 - Saved searches are shared across user profiles on the account.
 If any user deletes a saved search, this search will no longer be available to other users on the account.

-Saved searches also provide the parameters for our alerting tool.
-We can run your saved search on a set schedule and alert you if results match your criteria.
-Check out our page on adding alerts to see how to set this up.
-You can add an alert by clicking on the bell icon just to the right of the saved search icon.
+Saved searches also provide the parameters for Loggly's alerting tool.
+Loggly can run your saved search on a set schedule and alert you if results match your criteria.
+Check out the page on adding alerts to see how to set this up.
+You can add an alert by clicking the bell icon just to the right of the saved search icon.